 - ability to think critically, evaluate, understand, apply, and communicate scientific research

 - ability to evaluate and apply research designs

 - ability to evaluate and apply statistical and measurement principles to their area of research

 - aware and evaluate how diversity issues and protected populations influence research

 - development of professional identity appropriate for future career plans

 This is a three to five year program that is only offered on the Pullman campus.
 To develop a level of expertise to be successfully prepared for the workforce generally requires 3-5 years beyond a master’s degree in a related area.
 Earning a Ph.D. requires much research experience and work in the field beyond completing coursework.
-All students are required to complete an internship directly related to the specific area of professional training.
 For credit requirements for the Ph.D. degree program and a list of specific curriculum please refer to the handbook.